The History of Martin-Baker and the Ejection Seat

 In 1944, the Ministry of Aircraft Production formally approached James Martin and asked him to investigate the practicability of providing fighter aircraft with a means of assisted escape.
 The challenge was acute: jet aircraft were entering service for the first time, and their speeds were making the traditional practice of climbing out of a cockpit and parachuting away increasingly impractical.
 At 400 miles per hour, the windblast alone could render a pilot unconscious or kill him before he could clear the aircraft.

 The first airborne live ejection took place on 24 July 1946, when Bernard Lynch ejected from a Gloster Meteor travelling at 320 miles per hour at 8,000 feet over Chalgrove Airfield in Oxfordshire.
 The test was successful, and Lynch became not only the first person to eject from an aircraft in Britain but a pioneering figure in the history of aviation safety.
-The Meteor aircraft became the company's dedicated testbed for ejection seat development, and two Meteors remain in service with Martin-Baker to this day for precisely that purpose.
+The Meteor aircraft became the company's dedicated testbed for ejection seat development, and Martin-Baker still uses two Gloster Meteors in its test and demonstration work.

 From First Generation to Zero-Zero

 The early ejection seats required pilots to be at a minimum height and speed to ensure the parachute had enough altitude and time to deploy safely.
 This was a significant limitation: a pilot encountering an emergency during take-off or landing had no effective means of escape.
 Through the 1950s and 1960s, Martin-Baker developed successive generations of seats with progressively wider operational envelopes.
-The Mk2, which entered service with the RAF in 1953 as the world's first fully automatic aircraft escape system, included a barostatically controlled automatic parachute opening mechanism, removing the need for the pilot to pull a ripcord manually.
-In March of that year, Bernard Lynch made the first high-altitude live ejection from 30,000 feet.
+The Mk2, introduced in the early 1950s, was Martin-Baker’s first fully automatic ejection seat, including a barostatically controlled automatic parachute opening mechanism, removing the need for the pilot to pull a ripcord manually.
+By 1958, Martin-Baker’s technology supported one of the highest live ejections on record, with a British Canberra crew member ejecting safely from 56,000 feet.

 The development of zero-zero capability, meaning the ability to eject safely at zero altitude and zero airspeed, was the next major milestone.
 This required the seat to generate enough upward thrust from a ground-level stationary position to lift the pilot to a height at which the parachute could deploy safely.
 Modern Martin-Baker seats achieve this through an Under Seat Rocket Motor that burns for a fraction of a second after the explosive catapult has cleared the seat from the aircraft, propelling the pilot to a safe ejection altitude even when the aircraft is on the ground and stationary.

-In 2000, Lockheed Martin selected Martin-Baker over Goodrich as the ejection seat provider for all three variants of the F-35.
-The US16E seat supplied for the F-35 programme, a development of the Mk16 originally designed for the Eurofighter Typhoon and Rafale, incorporates three inflatable airbags activated by nitrogen on ejection to provide additional head and neck support, gyroscopic stabilisers, pilot weight indicators, and a pitot-static system feeding data to the seat's electronic sequencer to optimise the ejection sequence for the specific speed, altitude, and physical characteristics of the occupant at the moment of ejection.
+In 2000, Lockheed Martin selected Martin-Baker as the ejection seat provider for all three variants of the F-35.
+The US16E seat supplied for the F-35 programme incorporates advanced safety and sequencing systems designed to optimise ejection performance across a wide range of speeds, altitudes and pilot characteristics at the moment of ejection.
 By January 2020, Martin-Baker had completed its 600th US16E seat for the F-35 programme.

 The Ejection Tie Club

 Every pilot whose life has been saved by a Martin-Baker seat is invited to join the Ejection Tie Club, which Sir James Martin founded in 1957.
 The first member was an RAF serviceman who ejected over what was then Rhodesia in January of that year.
 By 2025, the club had more than 6,000 registered members from air forces around the world, each of whom receives a certificate, membership card, tie, pin, and patch depicting the red triangle warning sign that is the international symbol for an ejection seat.
-The company has also partnered with watchmaker Bremont to produce a limited-edition timepiece exclusively for club members.
+The company has also partnered with watchmaker Bremont to produce an exclusive timepiece available to ejectees who have joined the Tie Club.
 The club is now run by Andrew Martin, the grandson of Sir James.

 The Impact on Hiring

-Martin-Baker's unique position as the world's dominant ejection seat manufacturer creates a specialised and highly skilled employment base centred on its Denham headquarters, with additional sites in France, Italy, and the United States.
+Martin-Baker's unique position as one of the world’s leading ejection seat manufacturers creates a specialised and highly skilled employment base centred on its Denham headquarters, with additional sites in the UK, France, the United States and Australia.
 The work is deeply technical, spanning explosive ordnance design, pyrotechnics, avionics integration, materials engineering, and the complex biomechanics of human tolerance to high-g forces.
 It is also subject to exceptionally rigorous quality and safety standards: a failure in an ejection seat is, by definition, potentially fatal, and the company's quality culture reflects this.

 For recruitment professionals, Martin-Baker represents a type of employer that is small in workforce terms but exceptional in the complexity and sensitivity of its work.
 The skills required are highly specialised and not easily transferable from other industries, which means that retention is as important as acquisition in workforce planning.
 The company's strong reputation and the profound significance of what it makes give it a compelling employer brand, but the work itself demands qualifications in mechanical, aerospace, or electronic engineering, often combined with experience in defence or safety-critical systems.

-The F-35 programme's longevity, with aircraft expected to remain in service until the 2060s, means that Martin-Baker's involvement in its most important current contract will endure for decades.
-As GCAP moves towards its 2035 in-service date, the question of which company will provide the ejection seat for the next-generation fighter will become a significant procurement decision in its own right, one that carries both life-safety implications and substantial industrial value.
+The F-35 programme's longevity, with programmes expected to remain in service for decades, means that Martin-Baker's involvement in its most important current contract will endure for decades.
+As next-generation fighter programmes move towards future in-service dates, the question of which company will provide the ejection seat for the next-generation fighter will become a significant procurement decision in its own right, one that carries both life-safety implications and substantial industrial value.
 For candidates with backgrounds in defence systems, propulsion, or safety-critical engineering, Martin-Baker represents one of the most distinctive and meaningful employment opportunities in the UK aerospace sector.